shixianliew/projectPlanets/README.md

 Code repo for the planets + pirates task.
 Participants can click on two planets to receive probabilistic rewards.
 Clicking on a planet sometimes results in a ship (CS) appearing that either leads to a pirate attack (+) or nothing (-).

+For the specific plugin used in the studies reported in eLife, use planet-responseELife.js. planet-response.js will be used for further updates.

 Parameters for the planet-response plugin:

  - `stimulus` - Image files for the planets.
 Img file array.
 Default: `undefined`